 David and Donna are in a limo, heading back to the beach house.
 He tells her she's been acting weird all night, so she explains she has a special surprise for him at the apartment.
 David scrunches his face in annoyance and mutters, "I hope it's not a pet."

 Brandon's sitting on the floor by himself, guzzling alcohol and looking sad.
 Kelly finds him and says she really wants to leave the party - but can't go to the beach house 'cause Donna's currently being deflowered there...and she doesn't want to go to his house.
 She sits beside him and apologizes for her bitchitude and says she knows he's only been trying to help.
-Brandon accepts her apology, then tells her that her dad loves her...she just has to let him in her life.
+Brandon accepts her apology, then tells her that her dad loves her...she just has to let him into her life.

 Elsewhere at the party, Steve and Valerie are doinking on the couch in a private room.
 Ew.

 Beach house.
 David and Donna arrive home, and David says he's ready for his surprise.
-Donna acts all jumpy and weird again and says she needs time to prepare "it", and that she'll call him when it's time.
+Donna acts all jumpy and weird again and says she needs time to prepare it, and that she'll call him when it's time.
 David insists she give him a hint and asks, "Animal, vegetable, or mineral?" and she mulls that over for a few seconds and says, "Animal."
 David assumes she got herself another dog and doesn't look pleased.

 Kelly sheepishly approaches her dad and apologizes to him for her bitchitude and says she's ready to start over.
 He tells her he's thrilled, then informs her that he's being indicted for fraud and embezzlement and, if all goes as expected, he'll be sent to prison very soon.
 Er...OK.

 Squeal!
 The big moment has finally arrived!
 David is dozing on the couch, muttering, "What's taking her so long?" then lumbers over to Donna's bedroom.
-She's lying atop the bed dressed in her sexy white teddy, surrounded by an excessive number of lit candles.
+She's laying atop the bed dressed in her sexy white teddy, surrounded by an excessive number of lit candles.
 I'm confused.
-I thought she was going to call him when it was time...but it looks like she's just been lying in bed, patiently waiting for him to stumble into her room to investigate "the surprise".
+I thought she was going to call him when it was time...but it looks like she's just been laying in bed this whole time, patiently waiting for him to stumble into her room to investigate "the surprise".
 She stares at him expectantly and asks, "Do you like your surprise?"
 David's like, "Uh...yeah" and asks her if she's sure she's not going to back out at the last second and blue ball him like she did in the All That Jazz episode.
-She assures him that she's absolutely positively undeniably ready to have sex, and is eager to spend the next part of her life with him.
+She assures him that she's absolutely, positively, undeniably ready to have sex, and is eager to spend the next part of her life with him.
 David stares at her in disbelief and asks, "How did I get so lucky?" and she sanctimoniously replies, "You waited."
 Even though he didn't really wait, 'cause not only did he doink Ariel Hunter in the back of a limo in Season 4, he dated/slept with Clare throughout much of Season 5, and then Valerie in Season 6.
 David leans over her and kisses her, and as she unbuttons his shirt, she says, "I have another present" and hands him a condom.
 Subtle, show.
 She coos, "I love you soooo much" and he returns the I love you, and then the two get into some pretty amorous tongue action while the screen mercifully fades to black.